lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Instead, it maintains FIFOs / interrupts for the software to process data, as well as high level abstraction of region protection controls and error handling.

 The flash controller selects requests between the software and hardware interfaces.
-By default, the hardware interfaces have precendence and are used to read out seed materials from flash.
+By default, the hardware interfaces have precedence and are used to read out seed materials from flash.
 The seed material is read twice to confirm the values are consistent.
 They are then forwarded to the key manager for processing.
 During this seed phase, software initiated activities are back-pressured until the seed reading is complete.